girder/girder/docs/plugin-development.rst

 ``preventDefault`` on the passed event if you wish for the normal saving logic not to be performed.

+* **After model creation**

+You can receive an event `after` a resource of a specific type is created and saved to the database.
+This is sent immediately before the after-save event, but only occurs upon creation of a new document.
+You cannot prevent any default actions with this hook.
+The format of the event name is, e.g.
+``model.folder.save.created``.

 * **After model save**

 You can also receive an event `after` a resource of a specific type is saved